aflueckiger/KED2023/docs/materials/cheatsheet_command_line.md

 This cheatsheet is based on [this resource](https://melaniewalsh.github.io/Intro-Cultural-Analytics/01-Command-Line/01-The-Command-Line.html#command-line-cheatsheet).
 Please also refer to this resource for a more in-dept explanation in prose.
 You should follow the guide for macOS and Unix even as a Windows user as we have installed a Unix environment.

 ## egrep
-The most common arguments of `egrep`:
+`egrep` allows pattern-based search (i.e., searching with regular expressions).
+The most common arguments of `egrep` are:

 - `-i` search case insensitive
 - `-r` search recursively in folder